hoangnd25/util_core/README.md

 ## Overview

 A base for GO1 React applications to be cloned off of.
+It is based on Next.js, so please familiarize yourself with it before starting anything.

 ## Maintainers
 - Cian O'Leary (cian.oleary@go1.com)
 - Stephen Mudra (stephen.mudra@go1.com)
+- Shangzhi Pan (shangzhi.pan@go1.com)

 ## Features
 - Sever Side Rendering
+- Authorization with cookies, localstorage and one time login tokens
 - Linting
 - Testing
 - Redux